 Collaborative post.
 Photo Credits: Jenny Kakoudakis

-Scandi design has taken over British homes since IKEA launched in the UK and also in the last few years with the explosion of the mid-century decor.
-Budget friendly pieces keep coming up in the market every now and then, making Scandi design a perfect partner for young professionals who rent as well as first time home-buyers.
+Scandi design has taken over British homes since IKEA launched in the UK and also in the last few years with the explosion of mid-century decor.

-Set against this black and white mural (Surface View) in my office, the colour is shown off, making the armchair a centre piece in the room.
-For a similar look try the latest black and white wallpaper from Kirkby Design.
+Set against this black and white mural (Surface View) in the Seasonsincolour blogger office, the color is shown off, making the armchair a centerpiece in the room.

 In the living room, where the walls are grey, I was wondering whether the carpet which has terracotta in it, would be able to work with the intense colour of the chair's fabric.
 I was not disappointed.

-You can accessorize around this chair with mid-century themed art like these gems from ETSY.
+You can accessorize this chair with mid-century themed art like these gems from ETSY.

-Beautiful to look at as it is comfortable to sit on, this chair will compliment Scandi and mid-century inspired decor.
-And if Orange is not your colour, which one would you choose?
+Beautiful to look at as it is comfortable to sit on, this chair will complement Scandi and mid-century-inspired decor.
+And if orange is not your color, which one would you choose?